Cyrus Washington

-Cyrus Washington born 28 October 1983) is an American kickboxer, Taekwondo, Muay Thai and Lethwei fighter.
-He is former WKA, WMF, WKBF and PK-1 Muay Thai World Champion, as well as former WBC Muaythai USA Champion, WMC and Lumpinee Stadium Title contender.
+Cyrus Washington (born October 28, 1983) is an American kickboxer, Taekwondo, Muay Thai and Lethwei fighter.
+He is former WKA, WMF, WKBF and PK-1 Muay Thai World Champion, as well as former WBC Muaythai USA Champion, WMC and Lumpinee Stadium title contender.
 In 2012, he competed in the Emmy nominated Thailand VS Challenger TV Series.
 Washington received worldwide attention for being one of the first successful foreigners to compete in Lethwei in Myanmar.

 Early life

 Washington started training Japanese Kendo at a young age and boxed as an amateur.
 At 10 years old, he got enrolled in Taekwondo, under WTF Taekwondo, and trained consistently until becoming an elite competitor in the state in Michigan.
-Washington is now a 3rd degree black belt in Taekwondo.
 In 7th grade, when his teacher asked him what he wanted to be when he grew up.
 Washington replied: “A kickboxer”.

 Career

 Muaythai

 On February 22, 2010, Washington scored a 1st-round knockout against rising Muaythai star Harlee Por.Pramuk winning the Pk-1 Championship Belt at Patong Boxing Stadium in Phuket, Thailand.

 On December 29, 2010, as he was moving up in the ranks, Washington faced 5-times World Muay thai Champion Jomhod Kiatadisak in Phuket, Thailand.
 Washington went full 5-rounds with the Muay thai legend losing the fight on points to a close decision.

 On 6 April 2011, Washington faced Cosmo Alexandre in a Super Fight bout for Battle in the Desert II in Primm, Nevada organized by the Lion Fight Promotions.
 Alexandre won the fight by decision.